greenelab/pdx_exomeseq/README.md

 sequenced (WES) to determine how the mutations from primary tissue and metastases propagate or evolve.
 The following repository outlines the analysis pipeline.

+This is a tumor-only analysis, there were no pooled or patient-matched normal samples available.

 ## Pipeline

 _This is a work in progress..._